steviecurran/two-sample/README.md

 So at 95% confidence we can reject the null hypothesis that the supplments do not increase the patient's magnesium levels.

-Using the condifence level dropdown it is straightforward to show that the null hypothesis cannot be rjected with 99% confidence.
+Using the condifence level dropdown it is straightforward to show that the null hypothesis cannot be rejected with 99% confidence.

 **Example 2: Large sample test**